ratschlab/metagraph/metagraph/docs/source/api.rst

 Sequence search
 ---------------
 The Python client has a ``search`` method for querying an index running on a server.
-The method accepts a single sequence or list of sequences represented with strings.
+The method accepts a single sequence or a list of sequences represented with strings.

 .. py:function:: metagraph.client.GraphClient.search(self, ...)